Daniel-Lou-Mar/Statistic-Journey-APP/README.md

-# Predictive Travel Model Using SkyScanner API and R
+# Predictive Travel Model Using SkyScanner API and R and Trip Destination Recommender APP

 ## Mission